qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

 - 2D data: an arbitrary number of datasets can be stacked along the x-axis.
 The number of parameters and their names must be the same, and the y-axis dimension must be the same for all datasets.
 Any other situation would require interpolating along the y-axis; you should do this manually and then load the file (see below for how to prepare non-qcodes++ data)
 - One 2D dataset and one 1D dataset: Makes it possible to plot lines/points ontop of the 2D dataset.
 No restriction on dimensions, but only supports one dataset of each type.
 If you need to add more than one dataset of a particular type, first combine those using one of the previous two options.

-The combined datasets are by default not saved to disk!
-Remember to either save your work or export the data.
-Similarly to duplicated data, linecuts, fits and (for 1D datasets) the properties of the 1D traces are not carried into the combined data.

 .. figure:: IGcombined.png
     :alt: InSpectra Gadget combined dataset